Saxonica/SaxonJS-Tutorial-2021/README.md

 materials used in the course, including the slides, the exercises, and the answers to the exercises.

+You can peek at [the slides](https://saxonica.github.io/SaxonJS-Tutorial-2021/presentation/) online, but if you’re planning on taking the tutorial, please follow the instructions for setting things up on your local system.

 Start by cloning this repository, or downloading the ZIP file and unzipping it somewhere on your local system.